govau/design-system-starter/README.md

-GOV.AU UI-Kit Starter Pack
+Australian Government Design System Starter Pack
 ==========================

-> Get quickly running with all uikit modules and some great npm scripts
+> Get up and running with examples of the design system's components in action and some great `npm` scripts

 ## Contents